Do you want to watch TV for free? You can get local channels without paying a monthly fee when you buy a digital TV antenna.

 TV antennas let you pick up extra channels in your area.
 They’re especially great if you want to (or already have) cut the cord.
 These live over-the-air channels may include ABC, CBS, FOX, NBC, PBS and independent stations.

 Money expert and football fan Clark Howard loves his digital antenna because of the crisp picture he gets from it on his TV.
+Watch the video above for even more information from Clark about TV antennas.

 2. Types of Digital Antennas